-- Ensuring that the QMS is in place and meets the DWQMS. - Ensuring that the Operating Authority (PUG) is aware of applicable legislations and regulations. - Communication according to paragraph 12.0.

-- Participation in the Management Review as per paragraph 20.0. - Determine, obtain or provide the resources needed to maintain and continually improve the QMS. - Encourage participation in industry associations and committees (AWWA, AWWARF, OMWA, OWWA.) - To provide annual budget for training, attendance at conferences, workshops, seminars.
+- Ensuring that the QMS is in place and meets the DWQMS. - Ensuring that the Operating Authority is aware of applicable legislation and regulations. - Communication according to paragraph 12.0. - Participation in the Management Review as per paragraph 20.0. - Determine, obtain, or provide the resources needed to maintain and continually improve the QMS. - Encourage participation in industry associations and committees (AWWA, AWWARF, OMWA, OWWA.) - To provide an annual budget for training and attendance at conferences, workshops, and seminars.

-Top Management consists of the following persons in PUG Services Corp.:
+Top Management consists of the following people:

-- President & CEO
+- Commissioner, Municipal Operations

-- Vice President Water Utility
+- Director, Water Services

-- Manager Water Utility
+- Manager, Water Utility

-- Manager Water Treatment Plant
+- Manager, Water Treatment Plant

-9.5 Responsibility and Authorities - Operational Management and Staff
+9.4 Responsibility and Authorities - Operational Management and Staff